 UCI graduate students hail from all 50 states, and from 65 countries.
 With 80% of new Ph.D. students living on campus, UCI embodies the world community.
 Such high residential rates are unique within the University of California system and, perhaps, the nation.
 When not in the classroom, library or lab, graduate students can work out at the Anteater Recreation Center, listen to world-renowned speakers, attend concerts, plays, and dance performances, watch UC Irvine’s nationally ranked Division I sports teams, get involved in their local community, sample a diversity of cuisines, mingle with fellow students and postdoctoral scholars at the Anthill Pub & Grille, or enjoy the sunshine at Aldrich Park.

 Graduate students play an active role in campus life by getting involved in clubs and organizations, including the Associated Graduate Students — UC Irvine’s officially recognized graduate student government.
 Graduate students also form many reading groups and journal clubs, and take part in intramural sports through the Anteater Recreation Center.

 UC Irvine offers guaranteed on-campus housing to all new Ph.D., M.F.A. and J.D. students who are admitted and respond to their Housing offer prior to the Housing application deadline, which is generally around May 1st.
 On-campus housing provides students with a community environment while they pursue their studies.
 Housing offers are for one of five graduate housing communities and must be accepted prior to arrival at UCI.
-Eligibility for housing extends until a student’s normative time-to-degree for their academic program.
+Eligibility for housing extends for a minimum of three years, with the possibility of lease renewal thereafter.
 The UCI Graduate Housing Guarantee offers: